olealgoritme/school_app1/README.md

 School app1 project

-node.js using mysql and express/router
+- node.js using mysql and express/router
+- using test database